AlphaTechnolog/dotfiles-old/README.md

 The steps are listed in it script!

-At finished the configuration change in the login screen your session to xmonad!
+At finished the configuration change in the login screen your session to xmonad or qtile!

 ## GTK